Encrypting Files FAQ

 How Are Files Encrypted?

-Files can be encrypted by a variety of encryption standards.
+There are a variety of encryption standards for encrypted document sharing.
 Some are used most frequently by specific industries, and others are most compatible with specific databases.
 Popular encryption standards include:

 Most encryption technologies filter data through a series of changes – substitutions, permutations, and other operations – multiple times to conceal the message.